primus/primus/README.md

 #### Release cycle

 There isn't a steady or monthly release cycle.
-I usually release a new version when:
+We usually release a new version when:

 1. A critical bug is discovered.